venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 ### Can you use MSE for evaluating your classification problem instead of Cross entropy?

+MSE doesn’t punish misclassifications enough but is the right loss for regression, where the distance between two values that can be predicted is small.

+For classification, cross-entropy tends to be more suitable than MSE

+the cross-entropy arises as the natural cost function to use if you have a sigmoid or softmax nonlinearity in the output layer of your network, and you want to maximize the likelihood of classifying the input data correctly.

 ###  What is a hyperparameter?
 How to find the best hyperparameters?

+Hyperparameters are variables of which values are set by the ML engineer or any other person before training the model.
+These values are not automatically learned from the data.

+Grid Search is a powerful tool for hyperparameter tuning, In Random Search CV, the user defines a distribution of values for each hyperparameter of the model.
+The algorithm then randomly samples hyperparameters from these distributions to create a set of hyperparameter combinations.
+For example, if there are three hyperparameters with ranges of [0.1, 1.0], [10, 100], and [1, 10], the algorithm might randomly sample values of 0.4, 75, and 5, respectively, to create a hyperparameter combination.

+Random search is more efficient than grid search when the number of hyperparameters is large because it does not require evaluating all possible combinations of hyperparameter values.

+learning rate, momentum, dropout, etc

+Learning Rate

+The learning rate determines the step size at which the model adjusts its weights during each iteration of training.
+A high learning rate might cause the model to overshoot the optimal weights, while a low learning rate might result in slow convergence.
+It’s essential to find a balance.

+Batch Size

+The batch size, which determines the number of training examples used in each gradient descent iteration, is a critical hyperparameter in deep learning.

+Number of Epochs

+An epoch represents a full pass through the entire training dataset.
+Too few epochs might lead to underfitting, while too many can lead to overfitting.
+Finding the right number of epochs involves monitoring validation performance.